OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 - Securely deploy your applications with Octopus Deploy across your infrastructure.
 - Fully automate your continuous integration and continuous deployment processes.

-Octopus Deploy will take those packages and to push them to development, test, and production environments.
+Octopus Deploy will take those packages and push them to development, test, and production environments.

 ## Jenkins Installation